rickwysocki/hugo-site/content/posts/2022-12-17-covid-day-three/index.md

 layout: post
 title: "Covid - Day Three"
 date:   2022-12-17 16:08:22 -0500
-summary: I do hope that these posts don't communicate&#58; "pity me!"
+summary: Day three has been alright so far.
+Last night, again, my only issue sleeping was my wrecked throat.
+A bought me some chloraseptic today; I imagine that will help tonight.
-published: false
+published: true
+featured_image: featured.jpg
+featured_alt: An image of Coronavirus.

 tags:
   - Personal
 ---